More Grizzly Tales for Gruesome Kids: Crocodile Tears

 Mr and Mrs Howling cry easily.
-Mr Howling will cry for joy and pride, and Mrs Howling will cry in fear about any negative thought in her mind.
+Mr Howling will cry for joy and pride like his family does, and Mrs Howling will cry in fear about any negative thought in her mind.
 Their daughter Gwendolyn exploits this by pretending to cry to get away with not doing homework, getting new outfits, eating fast food, watching the television, and her parents always believe her.
 One Christmas, one of her forced tears turn into a tear-sized duck, who warns her that Sakusaki the Old Croc—the father of crocodiles—will get her.
 It opens its bill and a glass tear falls out, showing Gwendolyn's face.
 Gwendolyn is not convinced and tells the duck that she has heard the story before, but becomes worried when her parents take her out to see a pantomime based on Peter Pan and does not decide to cry but throw tantrums instead, embarrassing her parents as she fights with audience members in queues and screams until her parents buy her a programme and the merchandise outside the theatre.
 Noticing surrounding customers looking irritated by her behaviour, she decides to cry to get some sympathy.
 Mr Howling gasps as he looks at Gwendolyn's eyes which have turned green.
 A giant tear falls out and turns into a giant crocodile, which eats her in front of her horrified parents and audience.
 The crocodile does an impression of Gwendolyn and wails that he ruined the evening.
 The audience applauds, assuming that it is part of the play, whereas Mr and Mrs Howling mournfully cry for a decade.